appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 ```

 ##Getter properties
-These properties are automatically calculated or managed by the `Searchbase` class, users are not expected to modify these properties.
+These properties are automatically calculated or managed by the `Searchbase` class.
+The library user is not expected to modify these properties.
 -   **query** `Object`
     The ElasticSearch query that is to be executed
 -   **suggestionsQuery** `Object`